lsst-dm/dmtn-250/index.rst

 - It is a waste of resources to run an entire MySQL server to serve a small handful of static tables, let alone a separate MySQL server per TAP server.
 - Authentication to this database is handled poorly.
 - The MySQL image used for those containers is not systematically kept up to date.
-- The Science Platform has a policy of not including database servers for production instances, instead requiring all database services to be provided and maintained by the infrastructure provider.
+- The Science Platform has a policy of not including database servers (except for the special case of InfluxDB) for production instances, instead requiring all database services to be provided and maintained by the infrastructure provider.

 This approach does have the advantage that these containers are built for every pull request as well as every tag, and thus satisfy the requirement that unreleased schemas can be easily tested in non-production environments.